New York National Guard deploying medics to assist local nursing homes

+This is in response to the coronavirus pandemic backing up local healthcare systems to the point staff cannot keep up.

 It’s time to call in the troops.
-By answering Monroe County Executive Adam Bello declaring a state of emergency, The New York National Guard is sending 26 members who will split up into two-person teams.
-Mostly to nursing homes and long-term care facilities.
+By answering Monroe County Executive Adam Bello’s state of emergency declaration, the New York National Guard is sending 26 members who will split up into two-person teams, mostly to nursing homes and long-term care facilities.

 “That would never have entered my mind, but we’ve seen a lot in the last two years,” Elder Justice Committee of Metro Justice Chairperson Mary Wypych said.
 “And heard of the chronic staffing shortages.
 I’m glad Governor Kathy Hochul has stepped up to help out hospitals and nursing homes.”